awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/Readme.md

 6. Queries the "Movies" table by year.
 7. Deletes the Amazon Redshift cluster.

-This Java V2 Redshift getting started scenario is a good starting point for new users who want to interact with Amazon Redshift using the AWS SDK for Java (v2).
-The code provides essential operations, such as cluster management, database and table creation, data population, and SQL querying.

-## Prerequisites
-Before running this example, ensure that you have the following:

-1. Java 17 or higher installed on your system.
-2. The AWS SDK for Java (v2) configured in your development environment.
-3. A JSON file with movie data (the example uses the "Movies.json" file).

 ## Usage
 1. Clone the repository or download the Java source code file.